vanadium/website/content/tutorials/naming/mount-table.md

 [end of the basics tutorial][random credentials] would happen below when processes start talking to each other.
 Mount table security will be discussed in later tutorial.

+The `-s` option stands for 'shallow resolve'.
+It forces vprc to apply to mount table itself and not what might be mounted at its root.

 # The namespace client